Summary:

 Anita Moorjani: Because it’s a needed trait in the world.

 Rick Archer: Yeah, I want to discuss that a lot more with you today.
-I do want to wrap up some you just made a beautiful point previously, and that is that, you know, if an empath got into a leadership position, he’d be true that he or she would be chewed up.
-And so it begs the question, well, how can we kind of create a quality and collective consciousness that would actually transform things from the bottom up from the grassroots level?
+You just made a beautiful point previously, and that is that if an empath got into a leadership position, it’d be true that he or she would be chewed up.
+And so it begs the question, how can we kind of create a quality of collective consciousness that would actually transform things from the bottom, up from the grassroots level?
 Such that an empath could be an appropriate representative of collective consciousness and not be chewed up?
-And, you know, use his or her authority to do all kinds of good things in the world?
-Yeah, I think at this point, you know, Jesus Christ could be made president and he would be chewed up, because the whole, you know, the whole way the government works
+And use his or her authority to do all kinds of good things in the world?
+I think at this point, Jesus Christ could be made president and he would be chewed up, because of the whole way the government works

-Anita Moorjani: He would and Gandhi and Gandhi would be chewed up
+Anita Moorjani: He would, and Gandhi would be chewed up

 Rick Archer: Yeah, any of those people

-Anita Moorjani: Start with yeah, exactly and that’s what I tried to do, I just tried to be, I guess, a spokesperson or just want to start a evolution or a revolution on this, it would start with education, it would start with parents educating the kids, it would start with schools, educating their kids, and redefining what the word strong means.
-It would mean teaching kids to be more compassionate, to teaching them to be more empathic, and rewarding them for being empathic, as opposed to rewarding them for being competitive and winning.
-It would be to really tip the scales in the favor of empathy, over winning at all costs.
-And it would be to tip the scales and rewarding collaboration, as opposed to competition.
+Anita Moorjani: Exactly and that’s what I tried to do, I just try to be a spokesperson, or I just want to start a evolution or a revolution on this.
+And it would start with education, it would start with parents educating their kids, it would start with schools educating their kids, and redefining what the word strong means.
+It would mean teaching kids to be more compassionate, teaching them to be more empathic, and rewarding them for being empathic, as opposed to rewarding them for being competitive and winning.
+It would be to really tip the scales in the favor of empathy over winning at all costs.
+And it would be to tip the scales in rewarding collaboration, as opposed to competition.
 Right now, everything is about competition, even in schools.
-But imagine if in schools, it was collaboration was ingrained, and you were rewarded, not for winning and competing, but for collaborating.
-And it would be to teach kids even to, what I would do if it was up to me, I would have kids learn, for example, on how to be like, let’s say, I would say, for one week, you’re going to be in a wheelchair, or for a month, you’re going to learn how to get around your life and your world as a paraplegic.
-What does it feel like?
-You know, things like that
+But imagine if in schools, collaboration was ingrained, and you were rewarded, not for winning and competing, but for collaborating.
+And what I would do if it was up to me, I would have kids learn, for example, let’s say, I would say, “for one week, you’re going to be in a wheelchair, or for a month, you’re going to learn how to get around your life and your world as a paraplegic.
+What does it feel like?”
+Things like that.

 Anita Moorjani: Yeah or blindfolded.
-You know, so you’re a blind person, like, how do you navigate the world?
-What will happen because kids are so creative, kids who can have that experience, they will grow up creating and inventing ways to make the world an easier place for those who are suffering.
-If they can get to actually experience a little bit of that, as part of their education.
-I would definitely make empathy, a huge part of the curriculum, if it was up to me.
+So you’re a blind person, how do you navigate the world?
+What will happen, because kids are so creative, kids who can have that experience, they will grow up creating and inventing ways to make the world an easier place for those who are suffering, if they can get to actually experience a little bit of that, as part of their education.
+I would definitely make empathy a huge part of the curriculum, if it was up to me.
 That’s what I would do.
 I would be shaping future leaders.
 And I would be shaping future values of what it means to be strong.
-I would be redefining the what is actually held in high esteem.
+I would be redefining what is actually held in high esteem.
 You can’t do it right now, like put an empath leader right now, because the people who are already in there are way too entrenched in the old paradigm.
 But if you want to change the paradigm, it starts with education, educating the young.

 Rick Archer: Yeah, I think one promising thing also that should be part of the mix is some kind of spiritual practice for the kids.

-Rick Archer: Yeah, I have friends who people I’ve interviewed and other friends who are teaching meditation and other such things in schools, and very often in inner-city schools, and they see these huge transformations in terms of, you know, reduced violence and all the stuff that happens.
-Or in prisons, I mean, they teach meditation courses in prison sometimes and with a bunch of people gathered together who ordinarily wouldn’t close their eyes in each other’s presence because they belong to rival gangs, you know, but then, you know, it has such a transformative effect on them that they all become friends and the kids in schools, their grades are going up.
-So, you know, stuff like that you have to sort of.
-I mean, the main thing, reason that your NDE transformed you, I think was that you tapped into a deep inner reservoir that everyone has within them, but that very few people access, and you maintained a continuous contact with that reservoir.
-And there are obviously spiritual practices that can enable you to do that without having nearly to die, you know, without having to go through something like you went through.
+Rick Archer: Yeah, I have people I’ve interviewed and other friends who are teaching meditation and other such things in schools, and very often in inner-city schools, and they see these huge transformations in terms of reduced violence and all the stuff that happens.
+Or in prisons, they teach meditation courses in prison sometimes, and with a bunch of people gathered together who ordinarily wouldn’t close their eyes in each other’s presence because they belong to rival gangs, but then it has such a transformative effect on them that they all become friends, and the kids in schools, their grades are going up.
+So, stuff like that.
+I mean, the main reason that your NDE transformed you, I think, was that you tapped into a deep inner reservoir that everyone has within them, but that very few people access, and you maintained a continuous contact with that reservoir.
+And there are obviously spiritual practices that can enable you to do that without having nearly to die, without having to go through something like you went through.
 And then you can start it from a young age and culture it throughout your life.

 Anita Moorjani: Yes, and the reason I share everything that happened in my experience, and the reason I write books and do videos and all is because I don’t want people to have to go through what I went through.